Disclosure: This post may contain affiliate links, to find out more information, please read my disclaimer.

 How to Learn Yoga by Accepting the Challenge:

 The yoga instructor will call out different poses throughout the class and explain each one as they go.
+They may use the Sanskrit names for poses.
 Some poses are done in specific orders repetitively (like yoga sun salutations).
-The class should always end with Shavasana, a semi-meditative state of lying down on your back with your arms and legs relaxed.
+The class should always end with Shavasana, a meditation state of lying down on your back with your arms and legs relaxed.
 Bonus tip: put the towel over your eyes for this (pure bliss)!

 Till next time,